linhtran1003/fc-barcelona-performance-analysis/README.md

 - From 2019 to current season, FC Barcelona's Squad Cost Limit experienced major fluctuations that closely reflects their sporting performance trends:
   - Barcelona’s Squad Cost Limit collapsed from €671M (19/20) to negative levels in 21/22, forcing the club under a restrictive “1:4” - allowing only 25% reinvestment of income rule - limiting their ability to renew contract of key players such as Messi and and sign new high-quality players.
   - In the 2022/23 season, the club saw a temporary recovery of the limit due to the activation of the four "economic fever", including the sales of 25% of future television rights and other assets of the club such as 49% of Barça Studio.
 The limit rebounded to €656M, supporting key transfer and winning the La Liga title of the season.
-  - However, financing the club's future can only exchange for short-term liquidity as from 2023/24 til now, it is clearly shown that the club's financial situation continues fluctuating.
+  - However, financing the club's future can only exchange for short-term liquidity as from 2023/24 til recently, the club's financial situation continues fluctuating.
 Although the Squad Cost Limit initially improved in 24/25, it declined slightly this current season (25/26).
 Unvalidated revenue from the sale of VIP seats and delayed return to the Spotify Camp Nou reduced expected income, limiting summer transfer signings.
-- Real Madrid, meanwhile, remained stable above €700M, highlighting divergent financial trajectories between the two rivals.
+- Real Madrid, meanwhile, remained stable above €700M after experiencing slightly declined in 20/21 due to COVID-19, highlighting divergent financial trajectories between the two rivals.
-- **Overall**: Financial constraints correlate with performance: poorer seasons coincide with the lowest salary caps, reduced squad depth, and restricted transfer activity
+- **Overall**: Financial constraints correlate with performance: poorer seasons coincide with the lowest salary caps, restricted transfer activity, and reduced squad depth.

 ### Correlation Between Financial Constraints and Team Performance

 ![Financial Constraints and Team Performance Correlation](./outputs/figures/financial_and_winrate_correlation.png)

 - Positive correlation between Squad Cost Limit and Win Rate, showing financial flexibility improves competitive performance.
 While transfer spending & win rate shows weaker correlation, reinforcing that the problem wasn’t money spent, but **money spent inefficiently**.
-- Financial and performance variables align strongly after 2020, indicating the club’s competitive decline was deeply financial, not only tactical.
+- Financial and performance variables align strongly after 2020, indicating the club’s competitive decline was deeply tied with financial, not only tactical.

 ## Conclusion